 This involves the client.
 At this stage it is important that the client ensures the building is up to the standard of testing, making sure that all cracks and gaps are sealed i.e Skirting boards, architraves, and incoming pipes are sealed.
 A sealing check list is available if required.

 If the client wishes A1 Air Testing to complete the pre-test preparations, a fee will be charged according to the size of the new build.

 On the day of the test it would be preferred if there were no tradesmen working within the building to which the test is to be completed; as they may effect the test procedure.
 The client should temporarily stop all extractor fans, close trickle vents or temporarily seal trickle vents and temporarily seal MVHR outlets.

 The equipment will then be put in place and the test will be performed.
 The client will be notified of the results as soon as the results are verified by the inspecting technician.

 If the test results indicate a Pass, a certificate will be issued within 24hrs.

 If the test results indicate a Fail to meet targets the client will be consulted and offered reasons why the test may have failed.
 The technician will also inform the client of what remedial work needs to be completed.

-For more information on any of the above or how A1 Air Testing can help you, please get in touch.
+For more information on Air Tightness Testing or how A1 Air Testing can help you, please get in touch.